rmagick-temp/rmagick/README.txt

 * --disable-htmldoc (or --enable-htmldoc=no)
     >  By default the install process runs all the RMagick example programs
     >  and generates HTML versions of all the examples.
-This options causes
+This option causes
     >  the install process to skip this step.
 No documentation is installed.

 * --with-graphics-magick